 Bible Question:

-I am told that Satan is in control of this world, yet in John 12:31 Jesus tells us “. . . now the prince of this world will be driven out. ” (NIV) Does this not tell us that Satan is no longer in control, or is this only relevant to Christians declaring Jesus is Lord?
+I am told that Satan is in control of this world; yet in John 12:31 Jesus tells us “. . . now the prince of this world will be driven out. ” (NIV) Does this not tell us that Satan is no longer in control, or is this only relevant to Christians declaring Jesus is Lord?

 Bible Answer:

-The war between God and Satan has been raging since Satan sinned in heaven.
 When Jesus was born, the war between God and Satan entered a new phase.
-Satan knew better than the people of the world who Jesus was and so he motivated King Herod to kill all the babies under two years of age.
-But God rescued the infant Jesus by having Joseph move the little baby to Egypt.
-That was Satan’s first major attempt against Jesus.
+Satan knew better than the people of the world that Jesus was God in human flesh.
+So he motivated King Herod to kill all the male babies two years of age and under.
+But God rescued the infant Jesus by having Joseph and Mary move to Egypt.
+That was Satan’s first major attempt to destroy Jesus and prevent Him from later dying on the cross.

 Satan’s Lost Power

-I will not speak much more with you, for the ruler of the world is coming, and he has nothing in Me . .
-(NASB) John 14:30
+I will not speak much more with you, for the ruler of the world is coming, and he has nothing in Me . . .
+John 14:30 (NASB)

 We know that we are of God, and that the whole world lies in the power of the evil one.
-(NASB) 1 John 5:19
+1 John 5:19 (NASB)

 Victory Over Death